loomnetwork/loom-sdk-documentation/docs/unity-sdk-plugin.md

 ---
-id: unity-sdk
+id: unity-sdk-plugin
-title: Unity SDK
-sidebar_label: Unity SDK
+title: Plugin-based Smart Contract Quickstart
+sidebar_label: Plugin-based Smart Contract Quickstart
 ---

-## Overview

-The [Unity SDK](http://github.com/loomnetwork/unity3d-sdk) allows games to interact with smart contracts running on Loom DAppChains, it also provides optional services like identity management and asset transfers.
-The following Unity target platforms are currently supported:

-- Desktop (Mac/Windows/Linux)
-- Android
-- iOS
-- WebGL

-## Plugin-based nodes
+Loom supports EVM ([Ethereum Virtual Machine](evm.html)) and plugin-based smart contracts.
+Plugin-based smart contracts can be created with (go-loom)[https://github.com/loomnetwork/go-loom], for example.

+In this example, we will demostrate how to use the Unity SDK to communicate with plugin-based smart contracts.

-### Sample Code
+## Sample Code

 You can find all the code on this page and a ready-to-go Unity scene in the Loom Unity SDK under [`Assets/LoomSDK/Samples/QuickStart`](https://github.com/loomnetwork/unity3d-sdk/tree/master/Assets/LoomSDK/Samples/QuickStart).

-### Connecting to a DAppChain
+## Connecting to a DAppChain

 The `Contract` class provides a convenient way to interact with a smart contract running on a Loom DAppChain.
 Let's write a method that creates a `Contract` instance to interact with the sample